I keep getting questions about advanced and complex technical indicators like Fibonacci retracements.

 There are traders out there who swear by this indicator.
 They specialize in trading stocks or forex based primarily on the Fibonacci retracement levels.

 Should you use them in your trading?
-One of the basic ideas I teach as part of the is that we’re all different.
+One of the basic ideas I teach as part of the Trading Challenge is that we’re all different.
 You need to decide if using this indicator works as part of your strategy.

 I recommend you keep a watchlist.
 Then you can paper trade using Fibonacci retracement levels to see if it suits you.